SamForrestB/samforrestb.github.io/_posts/2025-1-29-Implementation-The-Basics.md

 transform.position = Vector3.Lerp(transform.position, targetPosition, followSpeed * Time.deltaTime);
 ```

-Then I would get the rotation needed to look at the hand, and smoothly nudge the camera back to looking at it
+Then I would get the rotation needed to look at the hand, and smoothly nudge the camera back to looking at it:
 ```cs
 Vector3 directionToWrist = wrist.position - transform.position;
 targetRotation = Quaternion.LookRotation(directionToWrist, correctedUp);